Money Smart Athlete Blog

 Constantinos Massonos, Contributor

-The athlete who broke the most racial barriers during their athletic career is Althea Gibson.
+The athlete who broke the most racial barriers during their career is Althea Gibson.
 She was the first African-American tennis player to compete at the U.S. National Championships in 1950 and at Wimbledon the following year.
 Through her performances, Gibson proved that African-Americans could compete at the highest level of the sport.
-She also competed in golf later, which was another sport that had been closed to minorities, and was the first African-American member of the LPGA.
+She also competed in golf later, which was another sport that had been closed to minorities, becoming the first African-American member of the LPGA.

 For more information about the history of activism in sport, please contact us at [email protected].